binarycamper/ft_transcendence/README.md

   ◦ The channel owner is a channel administrator.
 They can set other users as administrators.
 - The user who has created a new channel is automatically set as the channel owner until they leave it.
   ◦ The channel owner can set a password required to access the channel, change it, and also remove it.
+  ◦ A user who is an administrator of a channel can kick, ban or mute (for a limited time) other users, but not the channel owners.

 #### 5. Game